Hakesh/p1-sherpa-finder/README.md

 [Sherpa Finder - Live Link](https://hakesh.github.io/p1-sherpa-finder/index.html) (Right click to open in a new tab)

+Sherpa Finder is a website targeting both new and existing players in the video game Destiny who want to get help getting into and learning Raid content in the game.
+The website gives information about what we do, why we do it and a sign up form to let the players interested in getting our help to contact us and

+It's one single scrollable website that has been designed to be responsive and usable on a wide range of devices and resolutions.

 👩🏻‍💻 View an example of this section [here](https://github.com/kera-cudmore/Bully-Book-Club#bully-book-club-website)

 Add a Blurb about the site here, what does it do, why did you build it?